By Deborah Jeanne Sergeant

 That distinguishing factor makes a difference.

 Many medical spas augment the medical care provided by dermatologists or plastic surgeons.
 Any elective services they provide are generally not covered by health insurance.
-Go to the best lip filler company liverpool for your lip fillers.

 “A medical spa is governed by the same rules and regulations as a medical practice,” said physician Vito Quatela, board-certified facial plastic surgeon at The Quatela Center for Plastic Surgery in Rochester.